taconaut/Sppd.TeamTuner/Deployment.md

 - Stop both app pools.
 - Delete all currently deployed files in the site directories.
 - Copy the built artifacts (backend and frontend) from `.\artifacts` into the site folder.
-- Configure the backend by copying the productive `appsettings.json` and `log4net.config`, available in a dedicated directoiry of the server.
+- Configure the backend by copying the productive `appsettings.json` and `log4net.config`, available in a dedicated directory of the server.
 - Configure the frontend by setting the `apiUrl` in `index.html`.
-Note that `index.html` can't be considerd to be a HTML file after compilation as all quotes have been stripped.
+Note that `index.html` can't be considered to be a HTML file after compilation as all quotes have been stripped.
 - Restart both app pools.

-## Powershell script
+## PowerShell script
 ```
 # Build, test and package
 .\build.ps1 -target Zip-Package